facelessfish/dhcpd-leasesd/readme.md

 # dhcpd.leases dashboard
 I was looking for a simple way to monitor the `dhcpd(8)` leases, subnet utilization and generally the state of the `OpenBSD` dhcpd server but I couldn't find any tool suitable for my needs.
-Most options are an overkill for the small APU routers that I need it for.
-So I made this:
+Most options are an overkill for small networks and small routers like the APU, ODROID, Protectli etc.

-A simple dashboard for the `dhcpd.leases` file of the OpenBSD dhcpd server that is very easy to deploy and use.
+**Dhcpd-leasesd** is a simple dashboard for the `dhcpd.leases` file of the OpenBSD dhcpd server that is very easy to install and use.
-Basically all this dashboard does is present the data in dhcpd.leases plus some data from `dhcpd.conf` (currently only subnets and ranges) in a user friendly way including full dynamic searching, filtering and sorting.
+Basically all this dashboard does is present the data in `dhcpd.leases` plus some data from `dhcpd.conf` (subnets, ranges and fixed addresses) in a user friendly way including full dynamic searching, filtering and sorting.
 It can easily handle a few class C subnets or more, depending on your HW.